tonyg/js-scrypt/README.md

 [js-nacl](https://github.com/tonyg/js-nacl), a cryptographic toolkit library.

+## Change history

+v1.1.0: Based on scrypt v1.2.0. **INCOMPATIBLE API CHANGES** since 0.5.0.

+The interface to `scrypt_module_factory` has changed.

+Previously, `scrypt_module_factory` expected one (optional) parameter, `requested_total_memory`, and returned the new `scrypt` module directly.

+Now, Emscripten uses an asynchronous loading technique that requires use of a callback. `scrypt_module_factory` now expects a callback which will be called with the `scrypt` module when it is ready to be called.
+The module factory returns no useful value: it is up to the user-supplied callback to transmit the `scrypt` module on to where it is needed.

+v0.5.0: Based on scrypt v1.1.6.

 ## Building the library

 The git checkout includes a pre-compiled version of the library, so